ONONDAGA LAKE PARK:

 From I-690 eastbound take exit 7, turn left onto State Fair Boulevard, take the first left passing under I-690, drive straight toward the lake and follow signs to the Onondaga Lake Visitors Center.

 Onondaga Lake Park is located on the eastern shore of Onondaga Lake outside of Syracuse.
-The East Shore recreation Trail travels along the east side of the lake and connects to the West Shore Trail which travels along the west side of the lake.
+Onondaga Lake Park; Loop the Lake combines several trails: The East Shore recreation Trail travels along the eastern side of the lake and connects to the West Shore Trail which travels along the western side of the lake.
+The trail then utilizes the Onondaga Creekwalk along the Lakes southern shore.
+Currently, as of Sept 2021, a gap exists along the southern end of the lake preventing a complete Loop of the Lake.
 A separate "pedestrian only" Shoreline Walking Trail also travels alongside the east side of the lake.
 There are many amenities in the park; Food, restrooms, rentals, picnic tables, playgrounds, sports...and a Visitor Center.
+A section of the West Shore Trail is also utilized as part of the Erie Canalway Trail.
 For more information visit; ONONDAGA LAKE PARK .

 East Shore Recreation Trail: